National Institutes of Technology

 The National Institutes of Technology (NITs) are centrally funded technical institutes under the ownership of the Ministry of Education, Government of India.
 They are governed by the National Institutes of Technology, Science Education, and Research Act, 2007, which declared them institutions of national importance and laid down their powers, duties, and framework for governance.
-The act lists 32 NITs Including IIESTS.
-Each NIT is autonomous and linked to the others through a common council known as the Council of NITSER, which oversees their administration.
+The act lists 32 NITs including IIESTS and 2 NIFTEMs.
+Each NIT is autonomous and linked to the others through a common council known as the Council of NITSER (NIT Council), which oversees their administration.
 All NITs are funded by the Government of India.

 In 2020, National Institutional Ranking Framework ranked twenty four NITs in the top 200 in engineering category.
 The language of instruction is English at all these institutes.
 As of 2024, the total number of seats for undergraduate programmes is 24,229 and the total number of seats for postgraduate programmes is 11,428.

 History

 REC Allahabad was converted into NIT Allahabad in 2002.

 During the second five-year plan (1956–60) in India, a number of industrial projects were contemplated.
 The Regional Engineering Colleges (RECs) were established by the central government to mimic the IITs at a regional level and act as benchmarks for the other colleges in that state.
 The admission used to be highly selective.
 Students topping the respective state's 12th board exam could be admitted at the REC of their state.
 Thus, 17 RECs were established from 1959 onwards in each of the major states.
 Each college was a joint and cooperative enterprise of the central government and the concerned state government.
 The government opened 9 RECs in 1960, 2 on average in each region, as follows: